-eHealth is the use of new information and communication technologies to support or improve health and healthcare.
-Internet technology in particular plays an important role.
-Information and communication are of vital importance in healthcare.
+eHealth is the use of information and communication technology (ICT) to support or improve health and healthcare.
+Internet technology in particular plays an important role in this regard.
+Sometimes eHealth is also referred to as digital care.